aryanmishra108/athlete-pose-tracker/README.md

 A computer vision tool that analyzes athletic movement from a single uploaded video.
-It tracks 2D and 3D body pose, computes sport-specific biomechanical metrics, and flags common form issues using coaching heuristics — for squats, sprinting, and golf swings.
+It tracks 2D and 3D body pose, computes sport-specific biomechanical metrics, and flags common form issues using coaching heuristics for squats, sprinting, cricket batting and bowling, football and golf swings.

 ## Demo